zeviel/13MINXD3V1CE1DGXN3RAT0RB2/README.md

-# AminoDeviceIdGeneratorBo
+# 13MINXD3V1CE1DGXN3RAT0RB2
-old deviceID generator that starts with 01 for amino
+DeviceID generator for amino that starts with 01

 ## Termux
 ```shell